 Leading Others Through Forgiveness

-The purpose of this worksheet is to provide some guidelines to those who want to lead others through the process of forgiving as outlined on the worksheet “Forgiving Step by Step”.
-Essentially your role is to walk the other person through the five steps so that they can completely forgive.
-See the worksheet “The Role of the Helper” for more details.
+The purpose of this worksheet is to provide guidelines for those wanting to lead others through the process of forgiveness as outlined in the worksheet “Forgiving Step by Step”.
+Your role is to walk the other person through the five steps so that they can completely forgive.
+See the worksheet “The Role of a Helper in Prayer” for more details.

 Before you proceed

-We assume that you’re familiar with “Forgiving Step by Step”.
-Make sure you have taken time to do the practice part at the end and asked God the question “God, who do I need to forgive?”
-Make sure you have clarified everything before you start leading others through the forgiveness process.
-Otherwise your own pain will reduce your ability to listen carefully to God and to the other person, especially if they are dealing with similar situations.
-You may end up not being able to lead the other person through the process or even hurting them.
-Talk with your trainer: In his eyes, how ready are you to lead others?
+We assume that you are familiar with “Forgiving Step by Step”.
+Make sure you have taken time to do the practice section for yourself and worked through any areas of forgiveness that the Holy Spirit revealed to you before you start leading others through the forgiveness process.
+Otherwise your own pain can reduce your ability to listen carefully to God and to others, especially if they are dealing with similar situations.
+You may end up being unable to lead the other person through forgiveness or you may even cause them more hurt.
+Talk with your trainer: In his/her eyes, how ready are you to lead others?
 What are the next steps you should take?

 Leading through steps 1, 2 and 3